 Businesses can also request an extension, which pushes their deadline to September 15th.

 Note well: while an extension gives you extra time to file your return, an extension does not give you extra time to pay your tax.
-Payments are still due by April 15, 2013 for the year 2012.
+Payments are still due by April 15, 2014 for the year 2013.
 But an extension can help reduce your penalties if you cannot afford to pay in full by the deadline.
-Some taxpayers may be eligible for a waiver of the late payment penalty for year 2012 taxes.

 Key Benefits of Filing an Extension